hossamzee/geoqassim/readme.md

 - The email should be lighter.

 ## TODO - Major Changes
-- Check if there is any security issues when calling route.
 - Fix the environment, forge way.
 - Make sure that the user receive the password whenever created.